 - In a stand mixer bowl and using a paddle attachment, add in butter and whisk until fluffy.
 Add in egg and mix until well combined.
 Add in salt and ⅓ of flour.
 Whisk to combine and keep adding ⅓ of flour, mixing well to combine each time.

 - Take out the dough and divide into 20 balls.
-Place the balls in a container to make it easier.
 Keep them covered with cling film while using to prevent them getting dry.